 According to one in 10 school leaders, over 50% of young people don’t achieve the right levels of ‘school readiness’ when they start secondary school.
 According to leaders, the most common ways young people are under-prepared include lack of resilience (53%), lack of social skills (46%) and low self-esteem/confidence (47%).

 By becoming Scouts, young people will already get a boost in these areas.
 However, almost everyone gets nervous about moving into secondary school.
 Hold a session where older Cubs can discuss the move, and bust some myths together!
 If they’ve been told that having to attend so many different lessons is overwhelming, you can reassure them by drawing a connection between their new timetables and the range of badges they work towards – for example, young people who were excited about their Backwoods Cooking Badge can look forward to food technology, and those who got stuck into their Science Badge will be able to explore physics, chemistry and biology in more depth.

 It’s also good to remind older members how expectations of them at secondary school will be different to primary school.
-They will have more responsibility over their time management, learning, clothing and equipment.
+They’ll have more responsibility over their time management, learning, clothing and equipment.
 Having them prepare for trips and activities will teach them these skills anyway but you can remind them that at their new school, they’ll need to pack their own bags and learn to prepare properly every single evening.
 You can also talk about how they can plan their own journeys to school, emphasising the importance of safety.
 Linking this to their Personal Safety Badge is a great way to do this.

 Scouts: coping with exams

 90% of success is preparation.
 You can show your young people how to prepare for exams by creating timetables (except with something more fun than revision – like preparation for a trip or a new badge).